Humphries-Lab/Bayesian_Strategy_Analysis_MATLAB/README.md

-# Bayesian_Strategy_Analysis_MATLAB
+# StrategyTracker (MATLAB)

-MATLAB toolbox for Bayesian analysis of behavioural strategies on choice tasks
+MATLAB toolbox for Bayesian tracking of behavioural strategies across trials on choice tasks

-Read the paper at eLife: https://doi.org/10.7554/eLife.86491
+Read the Strategy Tracker paper at eLife: https://doi.org/10.7554/eLife.86491

 Tested with: MATLAB R2017a onwards